As seen in:

 2012 - 2017

-That first inbound call center resume sample works like a custom ergonomic keyboard.
+That first inbound call center resume description works like a custom ergonomic keyboard.
 The second?
 It'll block you like the Do Not Call Registry.

-If you want those jobs, here's how to give your resume for call center jobs a direct line to greatness.
+Here's how to give your resume for call center a direct line to your first customer service job: